 - Horses not consuming enough water and not getting sufficient salt or electrolyte supplements.

 - Horses transported from cooler climates that have not had time to adjust to hot weather.
 (These horses should be provided adequate time to adjust to the warmer weather conditions.)

 Rations high in protein generate extra body heat during the digestion process and make horses more susceptible to overheating.

 Horses produce large amounts of body heat during chewing, digesting and metabolizing feed, so avoid riding them too close to feeding time during hot weather.
 Heat generated during food digestion added to the heat generated by exercise could push them into heat stress.
 As a rule of thumb, feed horses three to four hours before exercising and wait at least two hours after they have been ridden before feeding.

-The most important single factor in preventing heat stress is providing plenty of clean, fresh water and trace mineralized salt to all horses.
+The most important single factor in preventing heat stress is providing plenty of clean, fresh water and trace-mineralized salt to all horses.
 The average American Quarter Horse will normally drink 8-10 gallons of water a day.
 High temperatures, even without exercise, will double this amount.
 Therefore, if water is being supplied in buckets, add an additional bucket per stall during the summer.
-Check the buckets at least three times per day to ensure that the horse has plenty of water.
-Recent research has shown that horses working hard, such as endurance horses, can sweat nearly four gallons per hour under conditions of high heat and humidity.
+Check the buckets at least three times per day to ensure the horse has plenty of water.
+Research has shown that horses working hard, such as endurance horses, can sweat nearly 4 gallons per hour under conditions of high heat and humidity.